RandyMcMillan/bismar/README.md

 # bismar

-> Bundle JS packages into single files and measure min+gzip size of every export
+> Weigh, browse, and diff packages from any registry — and bundle JS ones into single-file IIFEs with min+gzip stats per export

 A bismar is the old Norse hand balance for weighing goods.
 This one: